 “I came out in high school and had the more accepting home life.
-I found LIKEME Lighthouse while my wife and I were looking for somewhere to donate that really told our story.
-I feel like LIKEME Lighthouse does that in more than one way.
+I found the Kansas City Center for Inclusion while my wife and I were looking for somewhere to donate that really told our story.
+I feel like KCCI does that in more than one way.
 My background includes having retail experience and currently working in corporate America.
-In our spare time, my wife and I are currently building their own company so they can have both time and money to give back to the community.
+In our spare time, my wife and I are currently building their own company so we can have both time and money to give back to the community.

-My wife and I have been married since April of 2016 and currently live in Kansas City Missouri with their three dogs, Emma, Duke, and Diamond.”
+My wife and I have been married since April of 2016 and currently live in Kansas City Missouri with our three dogs, Emma, Duke, and Diamond.”

 Treasurer, Chief Financial Officer